Fano 3-folds and double covers by half elephants: Jerry families

 \section{Jerry families}

 In this section we examine codimension 4 terminal Fano 3-folds $X$ of Jerry type, and we determine which Jerry families give rise to a deformation family for $\tilde{X}$ in index 2.
-What has been discussed for Tom families still holds here, but some care is needed with regards to some features of the Jerry formats.

-Suppose that $Z$ is a terminal codimension 3 Fano 3-fold in Jerry format having at least one Type I centre, and call $P$ the weight of the pivot entry.
+Suppose that $Z$ is a terminal codimension 3 Fano 3-fold in Jerry format having at least one Type I centre, and call $P$ the weight of the pivot entry (see Definition \ref{TJ definition}).
 The criterion to determine which Jerry deformation families of $X$ descend to $\tilde{X}$ depends on whether the following condition is satisfied or not.

-\begin{condition} There exists a generator $y_k$ of the ideal $I_D$ whose weight is equal to $P$. \end{condition} We therefore have the following theorem.
+\begin{condition} There exists a generator $y_k$ of the ideal $I_D$ whose weight is equal to $P$. \end{condition} What has been discussed for Tom families still holds here, but some care is needed with regards to some features of the Jerry formats.
+In particular, the structure of the proof of Theorem \ref{criterion for Tom} can also be replicated in the Jerry case.
+However, there are some Jerry families, listed in Subsection \ref{Jerry failure}, that satisfy the hypotheses of Theorem \ref{criterion for Tom} but do not descend to Fano index 2.
+We therefore have the following theorem, proved in the next subsection.

-\begin{theorem} A general codimension 3 terminal Fano 3-fold $Z$ of index 1 in Jerry format (except for \#24077 Jerry$_{12}$) can be realised as invariant under $\gamma$ if and only if the following statements are simultaneously satisfied: the number of nodes on $D \subset Z$ is even; the basket of its Type I unprojection $X$ exclusively contains cyclic quotient singularities of odd order; Condition \ref{condition c} is fulfilled; the weight $P$ of the pivot entry is even. \end{theorem} \begin{proof} The part of the proof concerning the nodes and the order of the singularities is analogous to the one for Theorem \ref{criterion for Tom}.
-This is the first condition that we have to verify when trying to exclude a Jerry format.
-If the number of nodes on $D$ is even, we proceed with checking the properties of the pivot entry.
+\begin{theorem} A general codimension 3 terminal Fano 3-fold $Z$ of index 1 in Jerry format (except for \#24077 Jerry$_{12}$) can be realised as invariant under $\gamma$ if and only if the following statements are simultaneously satisfied: the number of nodes on $D \subset Z$ is even; the basket of its Type I unprojection $X$ exclusively contains cyclic quotient singularities of odd order; Condition \ref{condition c} is fulfilled; the weight $P$ of the pivot entry is even. \end{theorem}